LionGab/Lion/README.md

 ## 🚀 What is Claude Code Heavy?

-Claude Code Heavy orchestrates multiple Claude instances in parallel to:
+Claude Code Heavy orchestrates multiple research assistants in parallel to:
 - 🧠 **Deep Analysis**: Generate specialized research questions automatically
-- 🔀 **Parallel Research**: Deploy 4+ agents simultaneously for comprehensive coverage
+- 🔀 **Parallel Research**: Deploy 2-6 agents simultaneously for comprehensive coverage
 - 🎯 **Multi-Perspective**: Each agent approaches from a unique angle
 - 🔄 **Intelligent Synthesis**: Combine all findings into unified insights
-- 📊 **Real-Time Progress**: Visual feedback during execution
+- 🚙 **Interactive Mode**: User-friendly prompts for easy operation

 ## 🎯 Quick Start